Daniel Galván scandal: The process of the Royal pardon in Morocco

 The commission is tasked with examining the requests for pardon which are submitted by the prisoners themselves.
 It then emits a consultative opinion to the royal cabinet with the King having the final discretionary decision.

 Royal pardons in Morocco are common and are not published on the country's official bulletin.
 Only the number of pardoned convicts is communicated to the public in a press release of the MAP (Morocco state's press agency).

 After the scandal Mohammed VI promised to reform the pardon process.
 Apart from dismissing Hafid Benhachem (then 77 years old), it is not known if any further actions were taken.

 Other controversial pardons

 It was also revealed that amongst the pardoned figured a drug trafficking suspect, who was released before standing trial.
 He had resisted arrest using a firearm.
 There was, Antonio Garcia, a recidivist drug trafficker arrested in possession of 9 tons of Hashish in Tangiers and sentenced to 10 years.
 Some media claimed that his release embarrassed Spain.

 Aftermath

 Arrest of Ali Anouzla and censorship of Lakome

-Ali Anouzla, editor-in-chief of the Arabic version of Lakome, which had revealed the scandal, was arrested on 17 September on terrorism charges after he had linked to an El Pais article containing a video allegedly from AQIM.
+Ali Anouzla, editor-in-chief of the Arabic version of Lakome, which had revealed the scandal, was arrested on 17 September on terrorism charges after he had linked to an El País article containing a video allegedly from AQIM.
 Additionally, independent media platform Lakome.com was blocked in Morocco starting on 17 October 2013.

-The crimes of Daniel Galvan

-In his apartment in Kenitra, Daniel Galvan raped and filmed at least 11 Moroccan children aged 2–15, the victims were: